 It may also be time to scratch the travel itch, if that's always been your secret desire.
 Throughout the world, there are Elderhostel programs that offer travel and educational opportunities to seniors.
 Cruise trips for seniors abound, and there are nomadic communities of RV owners who cross the nation (and continuously cross paths with each other).
 Travel clubs enable members to take trips together as a group, or you could take a day trip with a good friend or someone you'd like to know better.

 Want to know more tips and tricks to navigate the life of a retiree?
-We've got more article suggestions on the next page.
+We've got more article suggestions below.

 - Crooks, Valerie C. "Social Network, Cognitive Function, and Dementia Incidence Among Elderly Women."
 May 29, 2008.http://www.ajph.org/cgi/content/abstract/98/7/1221

 - Dal Santo, Teresa S., PH.D.
 "Senior Center Literature Review."
 California Commission on Aging.
 Feb.
 4, 2009.http://www.ncoa.org/userfiles/file/Literature_Review_of_Senior_Centers.pdf

 - Lee, Gary R., et al. "Well-Being among the Elderly."
 1987. http://roa.sagepub.com/cgi/content/abstract/9/4/459

 - National Council on Aging.
 "Healthy Aging: A Good Investment."
 2004. http://www.healthyagingprograms.org/resources/HealthyLiving_GoodInvestment_booklet.pdf

 - National Institute on Aging.
 "Alzheimer's Disease: Treatment."
 Feb.
 5, 2009.
 (April 18, 2009) http://www.nia.nih.gov/Alzheimers/AlzheimersInformation/Treatment/